5nizza/spec-framework/format.md

 * also, only one module (again the `main` module) can have assumptions and guarantees, since they directly rely on controllable input.
-If more than one module is to be given, then the module should be in plain SMV (without properties nor controllable signals).
+If more than one module is to be given, then the module should be in plain SMV (with neither properties nor controllable signals).